CJMenart/MetadataRepresentationProject/axioms-and-rules.md

 * If one Lane is an ingoingLane of an intersection, and another lane is an outgoingLane of the same intersection, a lane switch maneuver between those two lanes is not allowed." (not really an axiom)
 * "An Intersection is a drivable surface which connects multiple lanes"  (not really an axiom)
 * "For every lane that touchesIntersection an Intersection, that Intersection points to that lane with one of either ingoingLane or outgoingLane."
-* "If there is a Car that is Moving on an Incoming Lane to an Intersection, any manuever which passes through that intersection from a different Lane, which is not Parallel to that Lane, is not allowed???"
+* "If there is a Car that is Moving on an Incoming Lane to an Intersection, any manuever which passes through that intersection from a different Lane, which is not Parallel to that Lane (has the same or opposite Cardinality), is not allowed???"
 (Intersecting Car Axiom)
 * "A touchingIntersection has exactly one direction"
 * "A touchingIntersection has exactly one lane"
 * "A touchingIntersection has exactly one cardinality"